 - Lube – Using lube makes sex more comfortable, protects against micro-tears that can make infections more likely and enables you to have sex for longer.
 Flavored, warming, and cooling lubes offer unique experiences, too.
 Learn more.

 - Sex toys – From vibrators and dildos to cock rings, anal beads, or blindfolds can all turn your sex life up to 11!
-Check out our recommendations.
 Of course, you can simply head to a local store or online retailer.
 Shopping together while trying to improve your sex life will give you a great chance to learn each other’s different desires and may introduce new ideas for things to try that you haven’t previously considered.

 - BDSM – This acronym covers all your bondage, discipline, dominance, submission, sadism, and masochistic fantasies.
 You can pick and choose your favorite (start here).
 There are flavors of BDSM for everyone, which might be why BDSM is one of the most common sexual fantasies [9 p 19].